computational-psychiatry-course/cpc2022/tutorials/README.md

 ## Practical Session C with Conor Heins & Ana Grosu - Active Inference using the PYMDP Toolbox
 #### Description
-This tutorial provides a practical guide on developing computational  models using pymdp, a Python package for solving partially-observed  Markov Decision Processes (POMDPs) with Active Inference.
+This tutorial provides a practical guide on developing computational  models using `pymdp`, a Python package for solving partially-observed  Markov Decision Processes (POMDPs) with Active Inference.
 Students will  build simple simulations in interactive, cloud-hosted Python notebooks  (Google Colab).
 We aim to help students build generative models for POMDPs and to develop a conceptual understanding of the theoretical  principles behind active inference, without requiring detailed technical knowledge.

 #### Material
-NA
+The material of this tutorial comes in the form of two interactive Google Colab notebooks ([Part I](https://colab.research.google.com/drive/1To2WPRxgraDVvAyBWjxmzNQLLobGvrQ8?usp=sharing#scrollTo=cIMQwgR801oA) and [Part II](https://colab.research.google.com/drive/1K76SkmaBwjwUvQmx6NJO6bUW9Sa9vq15?usp=sharing)).

 ## Practical Session D with Woo-Young Ahn, Eunhwi Lee & Jeung-Hyun Lee - Reinforcement Learning using the hBayesDM Package
 #### Description
 In this tutorial, participants will learn how to use a Bayesian package  called hBayesDM (supporting R and Python) for modeling various  reinforcement learning and decision making (RLDM) tasks.
 A short  overview of (hierarchical) Bayesian modeling will be also provided.
 Participants will also learn important steps and issues to check when  reporting modeling results in publications.
 #### Material
-NA
+The material for this tutorial can be found in the `tutorial-d` folder.

 ## Practical Session E with Ariel Zylberberg & Max Pensack - The Drift-diffusion model of decision-making
 #### Description